Tipster Who Cracked Cold Case Reveals Himself After 2 Decades: 'I Couldn't Carry It Any Further'

 ARAPAHOE COUNTY, Colo.
 (CBS4)– The anonymous tipster credited with cracking an Arapahoe County cold case that languished for nearly two decades is explaining why he remained in the shadows for so long, how he came to believe his roommate had committed murder and why he finally guided police investigators to the suspected killer.

-“It was making me crazy”, said Robert Wilson, the tipster, in an exclusive interview with CBS4.
-“It was killing me one way or the other.”READ MORE: Jury Seated For STEM School Shooting Suspect Devon Erickson
+“It was making me crazy,” said Robert Wilson, the tipster, in an exclusive interview with CBS4.
+“It was killing me one way or the other.”READ MORE: Excitement Surrounds Denver Public Schools' Purchase Of Buildings On Johnson & Wales Campus

 In 1999, Wilson was living in the Copper Terrace Apartments in Arapahoe County, 6500 South Dayton Street, with a man with a similar name, Robert Williams.